 3.1.
 Government decrees

-The government’s authority to enact decrees may be primary or based on legislative authority.
-The primary powers are established by Article 15(3) of the Fundamental Law, which declares that the government may issue decrees within its sphere of authority on any matter not regulated by an Act.
+The Government's authority to enact decrees may be primary or based on powers delegated to it by Acts.
+The primary powers are established by Article 15(3) of the Fundamental Law, which states that the Government may issue decrees within its sphere of authority on any matter not regulated by an Act.
 No decree of the Government shall conflict with any Act.
-This does not restrict the powers of the National Assembly, which may consider any regulatory field under its authority.
+This does not restrict the powers of the Parliament, which may consider any regulatory field under its authority.

-According to the Fundamental Law and Act CXXX of 2010 on legislation, the government may, also based on specific legislative authority, enact decrees that implement Acts.
-Under Section 5(1) of the Legislation Act, an authorisation to issue implementing regulations must specify the holder, subject and scope of the authority.
-The holder may not pass legislative authority to another party.
+Under the Fundamental Law and Act CXXX of 2010 on legislation, the Government may, also based on specific legislative authority, enact decrees that implement Acts.
+Under Section 5(1) of Act CXXX of 2010an authorisation to issue implementing regulations must specify the holder, subject and scope of the authority.
+The holder of the authority may not pass legislative authority to another party.